centaur54dev/ConnDuino_EEPROM/README.md

 HOW TO USE
 ------------
-1. Include the "ConnD_EEPROM.h" file to your sketch
+1. Include the "Wire.h" and "ConnD_EEPROM.h" file to your sketch.

 2. Define a global object of type eepromI2C.
 At its simplest form this can be accomplished with the following line of code:
 `eepromI2C eeprom;`